How to Delete Yourself from Google Searches

 Besides removing your personal information from Google searches, there are other steps you can take to delete more of your digital footprint.
 Let’s take a quick look.

 Contact data-collection sites and data-broker services

-While Googling yourself, you probably found sites that say things like, “We’ve found the phone number for Joe Jones,” or “Click here to get the arrest records of Joe Jones.”
+While Googling yourself, you probably found sites that say things like, “We’ve found the phone number for Joe Jones” or “Click here to get the arrest records of Joe Jones.”
 These sites are data-collection and data-broker sites.
-You can use them to access information about someone—like their address, court history, phone number, and family members’ names—for a fee.
-Usually, getting your data removed from these sites can be a hassle, and each one has a different process for doing so.
-You’ll need to contact each individual site to get the ball rolling, or you can use services like DeleteMe that can do the work for you, for a fee.
-Aside from what this massive search engine indexes and shows to other people, Google may also know some creepy things about you based on your user activity.
+You can use them to access information about someone—including their address, court history, phone number, and family members’ names—for a fee.

 Delete website comments

-Believe it or not, simple comments on website articles can come up in a search, too.
-If you can’t log on to the site and delete the comment yourself, you’ll need to contact the owners of the site and ask them to manually remove the comment.
-You can typically find contact information on a site’s About Us or Contact pages.
-If that garners no helpful information, go to WhoIs.com to get the contact information.
+Believe it or not, simple comments on website articles can come up in a search too.
+If you can’t log on to the site and delete the comment yourself, you’ll need to contact the owners and ask them to manually remove the comment.
 Remember, though, that website owners don’t have to delete comments, and probably won’t, but it’s worth a shot.

 Hide your home on Google Maps

 A Google search of your address will bring up a photo of your home on Google Maps.
 If that makes you uncomfortable, you can get Google to blur out your house quite easily.